 This is why suboxone users should keep their opioid medication in a safe place, away from the hands of children.

 Here’s how to use a suboxone strip to ensure no tampering takes place.

 - Collect the urine sample.
-Take note of its temperature.
+Please take note of its temperature.
 A good sample should be 90 to 100 degrees taken four minutes after production.
 If the sample is too cold, there’s a chance that the person involved tampered it with cold liquid.
 It could also mean he substituted it with another person’s urine.
 A hot sample, meanwhile, might mean the person used a hand warmer to mask the tampering.

 - Inspect the sample’s appearance.
-If it looks soapy, the person added soap or dish washing liquid.
+If it looks soapy, the person added soap or dishwashing liquid.
 A sample with undissolved granules in it, on the other hand, can mean table salt or powdered dental tablets was added.
 The color of natural urine ranges from pale yellow to dark amber.
 If the sample is too dark, there’s a possibility that the person added nitrites.
-If it’s too light, there’s a chance that vinegar, rubbing alcohol or ascorbic acid was added.
+If it’s too light, there’s a chance that vinegar, rubbing alcohol, or ascorbic acid was added.

 - Carefully dip the suboxone strip into the sample.
 Make sure that the urine does not go above the max line.